Sonovate/web-code-test/README.md

 ## Instructions

-Please spend no more than 2-3 hours on this exercise.

 1. On the home route `/`:
     - Query the [Contentful GraphQL API](https://graphql.contentful.com/content/v1/spaces/jgxvzzx7ps77/explore?access_token=AEf7QMYxPL9rGzq0iYw8vNWzbRvGEhLrtPXHYWYYE_I) for the first 10 blog entries (sorted by title)
     - Implement a loading state while data is being fetched